jmeosbn/jmeosbn.github.com/source/_posts/2012-11-15-compiling-the-stellaris-toolchain.md

 ## lm4tools

-The `lm4flash` tool included in [recent] versions of [lm4tools], is unable to read the serial number of the device on OS X; so compiled code cannot be flashed to the launchpad device.
+The `lm4flash` tool included in [recent] versions of [lm4tools] is unable to read the serial number of the device on OS X, so compiled code cannot be flashed to the launchpad device.

 [recent]: https://github.com/utzig/lm4tools/commit/cc466b1